samtuleen/skin-cancer-image-classification/README.md

 ## Summary

-The goal of this project is to build an algorithm to correctly identify if whether or not a skin lesion is cancerous.
-The model will take in a picture of said lesion and calculate the probability that said lesion is benign (non-cancerous) or malignant (cancer).
+The goal of this project is to build a model to correctly identify if whether or not a skin lesion is cancerous.
+The algorithm will take in a picture of said lesion and calculate the probability that said lesion is benign (non-cancerous) or malignant (cancer).

 The Neural Network chosen was the Convolutional Neural Network (CNN) as it is one of the preferred for image processing.
 In this project I use a standard CNN model without data augmentation, two 5-convolutional block models, an EfficientNet-B0 and a ResNet50 model.